 - Select your target and look through the eyepiece, using the crosshair to aim to your target.
 The HT indicator displays steady and the HD indicator flashes; prompting you to measure the Horizontal Distance to the "face" of the target. - 2.
-Press-and-hold The LASER status indicator is displayed while the laser is active.
+Press-and-hold .
+The LASER status indicator is displayed while the laser is active.
 The laser will remain active for a maximum of 10 seconds while acquiring data about the target.
-The measured horizontal distance appears briefly in the Main Display and then Ang\1 and the INC indicator flashes; prompting you to measure the inclination to base (or top) of the target. - 3.
-Press-and-hold FIRE and aim to the base (or top) of the target.
-The measured inclination appears in the Main Display and is updated as long as us you continue to hold TRE.
-The measured inclination is - "locked" when you release FIRE.
-The measured inclination appears briefly in the Main Display and then Ang\2 appears and the INC indicator flashes; prompting you to measure the inclination to the top (or base) of the target. - 4.
-Press-and-hold FIRE and aim to the top (or base) of the target.
-The measured inclination appears in the Main Display and is updated as long as you continue to hold inclination is "locked" when you release FIRE.
+The measured horizontal distance appears briefly in the Main Display and then Ang_1 and the INC indicator flashes; prompting you to measure the inclination to base (or top) of the target. - Press-and-hold file and aim to the base (or top) of the target.
+The measured inclination appears in the Main Display and is updated as long as us you continue to hold .
+The measured inclination is updated as long as you continue to hold .
+The measured inclination is "locked" when you release FRE.
 The measured inclination appears briefly in the Main Display and then the calculated Height is displayed.
 The measurement flashes one time and then displays steady until you press any button or the unit powers OFF.